th0rex/libcapstone-sys/README.md

 # libcapstone-sys

 Complete rust bindings to the [capstone engine](https://github.com/aquynh/capstone).
-Currently only Linux is supported.
+Currently only Linux and OS X is supported.
+Building on windows should work, but I currently can't test that.
-It also currently requires a nightly version of Rust.
+A nightly version of Rust is also required.

 ## Getting Started